josephm1/Safe-API-Doc/index.md

 The SAFE API uses handles frequently.
 A handle is a reference to a resource.
 An example of a resource can be an authentication token (App Handle) or the location of a Mutable Data Structure (Mutable Data Handle).
 These handles are different for each session.

-When you free a handle, the reference is freed from memory and you are then able to make another handle of the same type of resource.
+When you free a handle the reference is freed from memory and you are then able to make another handle of the same type of resource.

 ### Connecting and authorising on the SAFE Network